echo2echo/Perl-Web-Images/README.md

 Change html to taste and change Copyright to your own site.

-To unzip github zip file use linux "unzip" with the -d flag to upzip into your prefered directory.

-$ sudo unzip Perl-Web-Images-main.zip -d /usr/lib/cgi-bin

-Change name of unzipped directory to something like "MyGallery"

-$ sudo mv /usr/lib/cgi-bin/Perl-Web-Images-main /usr/lib/cgi-bin/MyGallery

-Visit your site  http://YourSite.net/cgi-bin/perl-cgi-images.pl to see image gallery.
+Visit your site  http://YourSite.net/cgi-bin/MyGallery/perl-cgi-images.pl to see image gallery.